 More and more black celebrities are purchasing artwork not just as an investment, but as a way to create multi-generational wealth.
 Jay-Z and Beyoncé are known art aficionados; Hov even name drops famous artists in several of his songs.
 Who can forget the power couple bringing along little Blue Ivy to what may have been the first of many art auctions in her life to come.
 Swizz Beatz is an avid art collector of painters such as Keith Haring and Jean-Michel Basquiat

 While art collecting is typically associated as a hobby for the rich, everyday people can also become art collectors.

 A valuable art collection is purposeful.
 Art appreciation is more than admiring pieces or acquiring solely to hold long-term.
 A diversified asset portfolio includes real estate, as well as collectibles, of which art is ideal.

-Here are a few tips for art lovers and collectors.
+Here are 9 tips for art lovers and those new to art collecting

 1. Decide on a Budget

 Collecting is a commitment that requires being intentional about works, then planning purchases, both piece-by-piece and multiples for grouping over time.
 An amateur or rising collector should initially spend modestly, from $50 to $5,000, to buy what they love.

 Art has many forms, including photography, paintings, and illustrations to fine art, contemporary, collages, mixed media, and more.
 For a novice, prints of well-known, more established art or photography is a more affordable start.
 For the more experienced, seek emerging artists on the verge.
 The most important thing is to personally connect with the subject matter and mediums, rather than focusing on price, popularity, trend, or speculation of future value.
 Explore what piques your curiosity and even experiment.
 Be true to and deliberate with your tastes.